 - Seton Hall University offers you, at no cost, basic life and accidental death and dismemberment coverage.

-- During the Open Enrollment period, The Hartford is offering you the opportunity to purchase additional life and AD&D coverage without evidence of insurability.
+- During the Open Enrollment period, The Hartford is offering you the opportunity to purchase additional Supplemental Life coverage, up to the maximum allowed without evidence of insurability.
 For more information, click the appropriate link below:

 - Your benefits through Seton Hall include coverage for basic long-term disability, at no cost.